break [location] [thread thread] [if condition]¶

 ihave changed or gone out of scope.

-A watchpoint is implemented as a “hardware watchpoint” (meaning one of the CPU’s debug registers) if possible.
+A watchpoint is implemented using a “hardware watchpoint” (meaning a subset of the CPU’s debug registers) if possible.
 To use a hardware watchpoint, the watched expression must be simple; and, since there are a limited number of debug registers, there must not be too many watchpoints.

 There are one or more software watchpoints, which may make reverse operations extremely slow.
 To avoid creating such software watchpoints, you should avoid watching registers, avoid watching $<n> convenience variables, and avoid setting too many watchpoints.

-If this warning appears, try simplifying the expressions so that they can be implemented as hardware watchpoints.
+If this warning appears, try simplifying the expressions so that they can be implemented using hardware watchpoints, reducing the number of watchpoints, or using the last command instead.